kocalpeer/Bist-Nasdaq-Tefas-Tickets/README.md

 # BIST100 - NASDAQ - TEFAS Tickets

-A Python functions for scraping real BIST100, NASDAQ, and TEFAS tickets on KAP and NASDAQ.
+Python functions for scraping real BIST100, NASDAQ, and TEFAS tickets on KAP and NASDAQ.

 ## Kullanımı